Freshwater bivalve

-Freshwater bivalves are one kind of freshwater mollusc, along with freshwater snails.
-They are bivalves that live in fresh water as opposed to salt water, which is the main habitat type for bivalves.
+Freshwater bivalves are molluscs of the order Bivalvia that inhabit freshwater ecosystems.
+They are one of the two main groups of freshwater molluscs, along with freshwater snails.

-The majority of species of bivalve molluscs live in the sea, but in addition, a number of different families live in fresh water (and in some cases, also in brackish water).
-These families belong to two different evolutionary lineages (freshwater mussels and freshwater clams), and the two groups are not closely related.
+The majority of bivalve molluscs are saltwater species that live in the marine habitats, but a number of families have evolved to live in fresh water (and in some cases, also in brackish water).
+These belong to two different evolutionary lineages, i.e. freshwater mussels and freshwater clams, and the two groups are not closely related.
 Freshwater bivalves have a simple morphology that varies among taxa, and are distributed around most regions of the world.